 So it’s not that hypnosis is mind control, it’s that for a long time, the doctors who practiced hypnosis were exploiting their authority to get people to do stuff—usually good stuff, though with a few noteable exceptions.
 Even today, most of us want to make authority figures happy, and our unconscious minds, wanting the same, comply with what authority wants.

 On the other hand, it's unlikely that I (or any hypnotherapist I know) could get someone to do something that would cause obvious harm to themselves.
 Why?
 Because the unconscious (just like the conscious mind) wants safety, comfort and happiness, among other things.
 Even when it does stupid things, it wants these.
 Milton Erickson did a series of experiments with his students and patients about this.
+The results are amusing and quite telling.
 You can read about what he discovered here.